-Pines remains active in her local school as a mentor to high school girls from the Carrollton School of the Sacred Heart.
-She has been a member of the American Immigration Lawyers Association since 1996 and formerly served on the South Florida Chapter board.
+Pines remains active in her local school as mentor to high school girls from Carrollton School of the Sacred Heart.
+She has been a member of the American Immigration Lawyers Association since 1996 and has formerly served on the South Florida Chapter board.

 Patricia (Pat) Schroeder is a Director of the League of Women Voters of Florida.
 She was born in Portland, Oregon in 1940.
 She graduated from the University of Minnesota in 1961 as a member of Phi Beta Kappa and went on to earn a J.D. from Harvard Law School in 1964, where she was one of 15 women in the class.
 She married classmate James Schroeder, they settled in Denver, had two children and worked for the National Labor Relations Board.
 Pat also taught classes at several universities and was a hearing officer for the State before running for congress in 1972.
 The Democratic Party did not support her candidacy but she was elected and went on to serve 12 terms.